arthurgassner/swissenergy-frontend/docs/modelling.md

 ## Introduction

-Before we dive into the actual modelling, let's spend some time observing what we're trying to achieve.
+Before we dive into the actual modelling, let's spend some time thinking about what we're trying to achieve, and avoid a common pitfall.

-We are tasked with predicting the 24h-later-load given 10 years of hourly load data.
+Given 10 years of hourly energy load data, we are tasked with predicting the 24h-later-load.
-Young and freshly out-of-college, we could let our excitement win and dive straight into implementing some complex¹ ML-based time-series prediction model.² We would measure our approach through the previously-chosen performance metric -- MAPE -- and would -- let's assume -- end up with a MAPE of 8%.
+Young and freshly out-of-college, we could let our excitement win and dive straight into implementing some complex^1 ML-based time-series prediction model.[^2] We would measure our approach through the previously-chosen performance metric -- MAPE -- and would -- let's assume -- end up with a MAPE of 8%.

 Amazing !